Skip to main content

 LIBS 201: Exploring the Unknown (9 units)

 An investigation of the meaning and limits of knowledge with respect to the nature of the mind and physical reality.
-These issues are pursued through several different but
+These issues are pursued through several different but interrelated fields of study, including literature, art, philosophy, comparative religion, and science.
+The course considers Newtonian and quantum mechanical theories of physical reality, the religions of various cultures, and the functions of myth.
+The term includes a section focusing on the nature of human creativity.

 As first year and second year students complete their General Education at The Hutchins School, they can also take elective courses of their choice and pre-major requirements for other fields of study.
 After completing the Hutchins general education program, students can continue in the Liberal Studies major or transfer to another major at SSU.
 Transfer students or first year students admitted to SSU with substantial GE course credit enter Hutchins at the upper division major instead of enrolling in Hutchins GE Program courses.